 The secret to converting a store bought KT lover into a DIY homebrewer is to show them how sweet many commercial brands actually are compared to the stuff you brew for yourself.

-Even when flavored with some juice, I find my homebrew is tarter and more flavorful while remaining less sweet, and client after client agrees.
+Even when flavored with some juice, we find homebrew is tarter and more flavorful while remaining less sweet.
 This is because when you make it at home it is incredibly fresh.

 Also, once you learn that small, frequent doses of KT is the best way to support your body and that you can save hundreds if not thousands of dollar a year (depending on the size of their current KT habit) making it yourself, the choice immediately becomes clear.